X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 #### Function Name: `SAVE`

 Purpose: Save an area of memory to a file.
 Call Address: \$FFD8
 Communication Registers: .A, .X, .Y
 Preparatory routines: SETNAM, SETLFS
-Error returns: .C = 0 if no error, .C = 1 in case of error and A will contain kernel error code Registers affected: .A, .X, .Y, .C
+Error returns: .C = 0 if no error, .C = 1 in case of error and A will contain kernel error code
+Registers affected: .A, .X, .Y, .C

 **Description:** Save the contents of a memory range to a file.

-SETLFS and SETNAME must be called beforehand.
-A is address of zero page pointer to start address, X = low byte of end address + 1, Y = high byte of end address.
+`SETLFS` and `SETNAM` must be called beforehand.
+A is address of zero page pointer to start address,
+X = low byte of end address + 1, Y = high byte of end address.
 If C is zero there were no errors; 1 is an error in which case A will have the error

 ---

 #### Function Name: `SETLFS`

 Purpose: Set file parameters
 Call Address: \$FFBA
 Communication Registers: .A, .X, .Y
 Preparatory routines: SETNAM
 Error returns: None
 Registers affected: .A, .X, .Y

 **Description:** Set file parameters typically after calling SETNAM